44 Flying Fast – Supersonic & Hypersonic Flight

 Introduction

-Humankind has always strived to develop flight vehicles that can fly fast and still faster.
-While a modern military will always have a “need for speed” for most of their missions, the ability of civil aircraft to quickly transport passengers and cargo from point to point has never been more acute.
-Aircraft are not intrinsically limited to subsonic or transonic flight speeds, but for them to fly supersonically requires the consideration of several other factors, not just limited to their aerodynamics.
+Engineers have always strived to develop flight vehicles that can fly fast and still faster.
+While a modern military will always have a “need for speed” for many of their missions, the ability of civil aircraft to quickly transport passengers and cargo from point to point with low costs has never been more acute.
+Aircraft are not intrinsically limited to subsonic or transonic flight speeds, but for them to fly supersonically requires the consideration of several other factors, not just limited to their aerodynamics and propulsion system.
+In supersonic flight conditions, kinetic heating of the airframe is also a significant consideration, posing new challenges in designing aircraft structures and developing construction materials suitable for supersonic flight.

 Learning Objectives